-Chartwell Trust Art Writing Prize
+Chartwell Trust Student Art Writing Prize

-The Chartwell Trust Student Art Writing Prize gives students the opportunity to engage with an exhibition at the Adam Art Gallery (past or present) or a work from the Victoria University of Wellington Art Collection.
+The Chartwell Trust Student Art Writing Prize is an annual award that asks students of Victoria University of Wellington to write a review or essay about an exhibition at the Adam Art Gallery or a work from the Victoria University of Wellington Art Collection.

 Nalin Samountry winner 2013